ading2210/shimboot/README.md

 On all devices, the following features will not work:
 - Suspend (disabled by the kernel)
 - Swap (disabled by the kernel)

+A possible workaround for audio issues is using a USB sound card.
+Certain "USB to headphone jack" adapters are complete sound cards, which are supported by Linux.
+See [issue #234](https://github.com/ading2210/shimboot/issues/234).

 ### TODO:
 - Finish Python TUI rewrite (see the `python` branch if you want to help with this)